Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Discussion

 For the case of bulk gold predictions, we show that the MACE-H model is compatible with data generated by all-electron DFT packages such as FHI-aims.
 Firstly, KS DFT Hamiltonians can be pre-processed with a core projection to generate valence-only Hamiltonians that serve as training data.
 Secondly, accurate atomic orbital basis evaluations require a large cutoff radius that will lead to low sparsity in the Hamiltonian and matrix subblocks that span many orders of magnitude.
 Subblocks with very small values can lead to stability issues and background noise.
 To this end, sparsity can be enforced by truncation of matrix values below a threshold, and a modified shift-and-scale operation ensures smooth and stable training.

 The model is already fully integrated into the DeepH data pipeline and is able to train directly on FHI-aims output data \citep{fhiaimsroadmap}.
 In the future, we plan to further improve this integration to harness the highly optimised parallel matrix algebra in FHI-aims and other codes for the diagonalisation of large KS Hamiltonian matrices, which forms the natural bottleneck in electronic structure predictions.
 The model can also be applied to the prediction of the density matrix in local orbital product basis representation, which offers the possibility to accelerate self-consistent-field convergence \citep{schnorb, zhangDM}.
+As such, MACE-H offers a promising route to reduce bottlenecks in electronic structure algorithmss by augmentation with data-driven models.

 Even when a deep integration with electronic structure software is achieved for Hamiltonian prediction message passing models, further implementation improvements will be required to improve the scalability and parallelisation as well as the memory utilisation of the model during training and prediction.
 This will unlock new electronic structure prediction capabilities for dynamics and high-throughput materials discovery as well as improve the transferability of materials surrogate models by retaining electronic structure information.
+Furthermore, developing rigorous, calibrated uncertainty quantification for equivariant Hamiltonian prediction will be necessary to implement active learning for improved data utilization and reduced computation overhead for data generation.
+Machine-learned Hamiltonian surrogates with high error and uncertainty control will fill a crucial gap in the computational materials prediction portfolio of the future by accelerating the prediction of transport properties, enabling embedded quantum dynamics and spectroscopy calculations.